 - Fasteners – tape, string, rubber bands (tip: if you tape down the items in the device that you don’t want to move, they’ll stay where you want them, and you won’t have to keep setting them back up over and over again)

 - Pencil and paper?
 Many people recommend that you draw out your device before building… I personally tend to jump straight into the build, but do what works best for you!

 Let’s look at some big picture ideas of how chain reactions are built, to hopefully inspire you to think broadly about your options.
 Then at the end, I’ll give some sample “assignments” that are easy to accomplish.
-Since I recommending starting at your final goal and working your way backward, that’s how I’ll organize the components below.
+Since I recommend starting at your final goal and working your way backward, that’s how I’ll organize the components below.

 The final step of your device is to complete a task of some sort.
-Some examples are: turn on/off a light, fill a glass with water, water a plant, drop a bottle in a recycling bin, pop a balloon, break an egg, ring a bell, put out a candle, close a door, turn a page, raise a flag, or land a ball in a basket.
+Some examples are: turn on/off a light, fill a glass with water, water a plant, drop a bottle in a recycling bin, pop a balloon, break an egg, ring a bell, put out a candle, close a door, turn a page, raise a flag, land a ball in a basket, or knock over a tower.
 Decide what you want to try, and then figure out what you would need to do to accomplish that.
 For example, if your goal is to put out a candle, maybe the step before that is to dump water on it, so the step before that is to figure out how to knock over a cup of water.
 Or if the goal is to ring a bell, first you figure out how to set up the bell, then figure out what kinds of things could bump into the bell to ring it, then figure out how you’re going to move those things to the bell.
 Here are some optional actions to get you to your goal:

 Components of a Chain Reaction